Want to increase the number of livestock farmers in your area raising grass-fed beef and pasture-raised pork and poultry?

 A lot, actually.

 That’s why these two bills, both of which were introduced in past legislative sessions only to stall out, are important.
-And why we need members of Congress to step up and reintroduce them now.
+And why we need Congress to pass them now.

 Why do we need the PRIME Act?